- DHS Disability Services

 Empowered clients and families

-- Implement training and development for staff at all levels
+- Deliver training and development for staff in line with their role

-- Review and deliver a Work, Health and Safety plan that is best practice
+- Continue to enhance and deliver on Work, Health and Safety strategies that are best practice

 - Staff reference group continue to inform on continuous improvement